 The regulations presume library harvesting as the default means of delivery, but also cover mutual agreements between individual publishers and libraries for alternative means of delivery:

-- A secure upload facility will be made available for any publisher wishing to deliver their material for deposit
+- A secure upload facility is available for any publisher wishing to deliver their material for deposit

-- In 2013-2014, on behalf of the deposit libraries the British Library anticipates approaching 200-300 UK publishers of journals in PDF, RTF, Microsoft Word and other non-XML formats
+- In 2013-2014, on behalf of the deposit libraries the British Library approached a number of UK publishers of journals in PDF, RTF, Microsoft Word and other non-XML formats

 - Similarly, the National Libraries of Scotland and Wales anticipate approaching some Scottish and Welsh publishers of titles in non-XML formats